Tekoa Care Center

 Residents Maintain Autonomy

-This metric measures the percentage of long-term care patients that required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and continence.
-Some experts would argue that this is a reliable measure of a resident's well-being.
+This datapoint measures the percent of long-term stay patients that required more assistance with activities of daily living over time.
+ADL's include activities such as moving around and eating.

 Ability to Keep Residents Mobile